 | GENERATIVE EXTRAPOLATIONS

-Beginning with one or more photographs, and using AI to reveal an imagined context, Generative Extrapolations examine the dialogue between human and machine visualization.
+Beginning with one or more photographs, and using generative AI to reveal an imagined context, Generative Extrapolations examine the dialogue between human and machine visualization.
 The iterative process of gradual enlargement leads to the construction of images many times their original size (see video below that explores one piece at various scales).

 Below, left to right: A Dis/Appearance, I, Witness, Unconscious Architecture, All Frequencies Are Loud With Signals of Despair, A Construction Sight, I Keep Asking Myself Where I Am, installation scale image.

-| ALL FREQUENCIES ARE LOUD WITH SIGNALS OF DESPAIR
+| ALL FREQUENCIES ARE LOUD WITH SIGNALS OF DESPAIR + A (DIS)APPEARANCE

 VIDEO ENLARGEMENT AND DETAIL